What is the best RNN-cell structure to forecast each time series behavior?: Results and discussion

 \section{Results and discussion}

-In this section, we present the results of the two conducted experiments: (1) The first experiment consists of evaluating and analyzing the role of each component in LSTM-Vanilla cell with respect to the five time series behaviors.
+In this section, we present the results of the two conducted experiments: (1) The first experiment consists of evaluating and analyzing the role of each component in the LSTM-Vanilla cell with respect to the five time series behaviors.
 The evaluated architectures were generated by removing (NIG, NFG, NOG, NIAF, NFAF, NOAF, and NCAF), adding (PC and FGR), or substituting (FB1 and CIFG) one cell component.
-(2) The second experiment aims at evaluating and analyzing the performance of all possible RNN cell structures (JORDAN, ELMAN, MRNN, SCRN, IRNN, LSTM-Vanilla, GRU, MGU, MUT1, MUT2, MUT3, and 9 SLIM variants) in forecasting the five behaviors.
+(2) The second experiment aims at evaluating and analyzing the performance of a multitude of RNN cell structures available in the literature (JORDAN, ELMAN, MRNN, SCRN, IRNN, LSTM-Vanilla, GRU, MGU, MUT1, MUT2, MUT3, and 9 SLIM variants) in forecasting the five behaviors.